hassj/docker-orchestrator/DOCKER CERTIFIED ASSOCIATE/Chapter 4/Orchestration.md

 - Deploy stack to cluster using compose file
 `docker stack deploy -c compose_file stack_name`

+If you change the compose file then use again same command will update with the channges of that file.

 - List current Stack
 `docker stack ls`